Introduction to private Docker container registries in Azure

 - Scalable orchestration systems that manage containerized applications across clusters of hosts, including DC/OS, Docker Swarm, and Kubernetes.

-- Azure services that support building and running applications at scale, including Container Service, App Service, Batch, Service Fabric, and others.
+- Azure services that support building and running applications at scale, including Azure Kubernetes Service (AKS), App Service, Batch, Service Fabric, and others.

 Developers can also push to a container registry as part of a container development workflow.
 For example, target a container registry from a continuous integration and deployment tool such as Visual Studio Team Services or Jenkins.